vslokenb/semilep_vbs_base/Pocket/run2_studies/README.md

 ## 2. Datasets

 Current, FULL run 2 datasets cards are in `dataset_configs` directory.
 Need to implement xsec by hand, as well as add year metadata.
 Lumi is scaled normally per year, else need to add correction factor.
+Both most useful cards have `run2` in the title.

 To view list of possible datasets, use: